kipe/resin-influx/blog_post.md

 averages for different uses.

-My main reason for saving the data to the device instead of the cloud is that I all the functionality of my applications even when offline.
+My main reason for saving the data to the device instead of the cloud is that I want all the functionality of my applications even when offline.
 Typically the devices I develop and use are used in remote locations, where 3G / 4G coverage may be unreliable.
 To be sure of the correct functionality, I want the data logged constantly.
 This would require some sort of logging on the device anyways,